7 Bubbly Cocktails to Enjoy

 Bar 8 Mandarin Oriental, Paris

-Ever since moving to Paris, I have become a huge fan of the Kir Royale!
-This cocktail is a mix of crème de cassis and champagne, so you know it has to be good!
+Since moving to Paris, I have become a massive fan of the Kir Royale!
+This cocktail mixes crème de cassis and champagne, so you know it has to be good!
 I particularly like when I’m given choices of cassis as I always love to try something new, too.
 ATLAS in Paris has the perfect ambiance day or night and is my favorite place to go when I’m in the mood for this cocktail.
-The bright red color feels especially cheery and it’s easy to make for a crowd if you’re raising a glass with friends.
-A Kir, which is crème de cassis put into wine instead of champagne, is a good option if you happen to run out of bubbly!
+The bright red color feels especially cheery, and it’s easy to make for a crowd if you’re raising a glass with friends.
+A Kir, which is crème de cassis put into wine instead of champagne, is a good option if you run out of bubbly!

 Arnaud’s French 75 Bar